 8. Doing the Right Thing: Taking Care of Your Elderly Parents Even if They Didn’t Take Care of You

 Some people find themselves responsible for caring for a parent that they resent.
 The parent wasn't around when they were a child or didn't treat them properly.
-This is a difficult, uncomfortable situation but it may actually result in a healing that neither person imagined possible.
+This is a difficult, uncomfortable situation but it may actually result in healing that neither person imagined possible.
 If you have a negative memory of your childhood, consider reading this book by Roberta Satow to help you put the issues in the past and move forward successfully.

 Being a caregiver for an aging parent, you will likely face questions and frustrations.
 Turning to a book will provide answers and emotional support.
-And for more support, see our caregiver toolkit.